 Developing these predictive models enables companies to avoid the most common mistakes of promotional planning:

-When strategic guidelines are spread down from general segmentations, customers may end up getting targeted for promotions they don’t need, on channels they don’t respond to, and with a disproportionate value regarding their potential brand engagement.
+When strategic guidelines are spread down from general segmentation, customers may end up getting targeted for promotions they don’t need, on channels they don’t respond to, and with a disproportionate value regarding their potential brand engagement.
 The only way to avoid this issue is to strategize not on the promotion and channel usage, but on how different customers should be targeted.

 Before deciding on what to offer to each customer, companies should strategically define:

-Then, by compiling all the type of discounts and promotions that may be included in campaigns, companies should be able to look at the expected response for each pair of customer-promotion and figure out the expected customer response in shopping behavior.
+Then, by compiling all the types of discounts and promotions that may be included in campaigns, companies should be able to look at the expected response for each pair of customer-promotion and figure out the expected customer response in shopping behavior.